lbechberger/LTN-in-Conceptual-Spaces/README.md

 ```
 python ltn_code/run_ltn.py configFile.cfg configName
 ```

+The program trains an LTN on the training set and evaluates it on the validation and the test set.
+Evaluation results are stored in a csv file in the `output` folder.

+It takes the following arguments:
-Here, `configFile.cfg` is the name of your configuration file and `configName` is the name of the configuration within that file that you would like to use (i.e., the specific experiment you would like to run).
+- `configFile.cfg` is the name of your configuration file to use.
+- `configName` is the name of the configuration within that file that you would like to use (i.e., the specific experiment you would like to run).
-The program trains an LTN on the training set and evaluates it on the validation set.
+- `-t` or `--type`: If this flag is set, then the type of membership function to use is overwritten by the type given immediately after this flag.

-After initializing everything (which takes a couple of seconds), the script will display for each iteration the current satisfiability of the given constraints (both labeled data points and rules).
-In the end, some evaluation metrics for both the training and the validation set are printed out.
-Moreover, if your data has two or three dimensions, colored scatter plots are generated to illustrate the location of the learned concepts in the overall space.
+- `-p` or `--plot`: If this flag is set and if your data has two or three dimensions, colored scatter plots are generated to illustrate the location of the learned concepts in the overall space.
-In addition, all the evaluation information displayed on the console is also written into a csv file in the `output` folder.
+- `-q` or `--quiet`: By default, the script prints the current satisfiability and the evaluation results on the terminal.
+If this flag is set, the output is reduced to a minimum.
+- `-e` or `--early`: If this flag is set, then the LTN will stop training after reaching a satisfiability of `0.99`.
+Otherwise it will continue training until the number of epochs specified in the configuration is reached.
+- `-r` or `--rules`: If this flag is set, then in each evaluation step the LTN tries to extract rules from the learned membership functions.

 ## Analyzing kNN and LTN results
 We have programmed a script to automatically analyze which hyperparameter configurations perform best on the training or validation set.
 It is applicable to both the kNN and the LTN classifications.